-&lt;sup>8See also Roberton Williams (2002) for a comparison between quantity instruments in the presence of aggregate uncertainty.
+8 See also Williams (2002) for a comparison between quantity instruments in the presence of aggregate uncertainty.

-&lt;sup>9As I explain below, aggregate cost uncertainty can be easily added to the model with no changes in the comparison between permits and standards.
+9 As I explain below, aggregate cost uncertainty can easily be added to the model with no changes in the comparison between permits and standards.
 Of course, permits and taxes will no longer be equivalent.